usmansbk/userbase-api-server-template/README.md

 ### File Upload

 We store information about uploaded files in the `File` table within the database.
-To ensure the deletion of S3 objects when an associated file row is removed, it is crucial to use the Prisma `delete` and `deleteMany` methods.
-This is because our Prisma client extensions handle the deletion of any associated file objects in S3.
+To ensure the deletion of S3 objects when an associated file row is removed, it is crucial to use the Prisma `delete` method.
+This is because our Prisma client is hooked to delete any associated file objects in S3.

 Example: